By Terry Corbell

 For many startups, it makes sense to grow organically.
 But for others, the answer is to seek capital.

-So how do you take advantage of this improvement in financing?
+So how do you get investment capital?
 Certainly, it’s critical to make the right presentation to investors.

 Ms. Tamer says entrepreneurs also typically express these concerns: